 Her books have received many honors, including Parents' Choice, Teachers' Choice, Children's Choice, the Joan Fassler Award for an Outstanding Contribution to Children's Literature, two Benjamin Franklin Awards, and a Visionary Award.

 Susan has a diverse background.
 She holds degrees in English and Sociology, and the applied social science of Human Communication with a specialty in community and multigenerational issues.
 In addition to the social sciences, she has a background in the natural sciences.

 Susan is an active member of several organizations: National Council on Family Relations (NCFR); American Society on Aging (ASA); Gerontological Society of America (GSA); International Reading Association (IRA); National Council of Teachers of English (NCTE); Society of Children's Book Writers and Illustrators (SCBWI); International Communication Association (ICA); International Listening Association (ILA); Association for Conflict Resolution (ACR); and International Society for General Semantics (ISGS).

-Susan lives in the country with her family, a forest of towering trees, her collection of optical illusions, more books than fit on her shelves, an ever-expanding list of questions and, of course, her dreams.
+Susan gets a lot of her inspiration from the trees in the arboretum surrounding the home of the Legacy Project, the Legacy Center in Toronto, Canada.
+She has more books than fit on her shelves, an ever-expanding list of questions and, of course, her dreams.